NextronSystems/thor-manual/usage/scan.rst

 Follow these steps to complete your first THOR scan

-1. Make sure you've read the :doc:`Before You Begin<./beforeyoubegin>` guide
+1. Make sure you've read the :doc:`/usage/beforeyoubegin` guide
 2. Open a command line (cmd.exe) as Administrator
 3. Navigate to the folder in which you've extracted the THOR package and placed the license file(s)
 4. Start THOR with **thor64.exe** (macOS: **thor-macos**, Linux: **thor-linux-64**)